ubuntu-mate/ubuntu-mate.org/_drafts/2021-04-22-ubuntu-mate-hirsute.md

 `snapd` will soon be able to automatically install snaps of themes that match your currently active theme.
-The snaps we've created are ready to integrate with that capability when it is available
+The snaps we've created are ready to integrate with that capability when it is available.

 The `gtk-theme-yaru-mate` and `icon-theme-yaru-mate` snaps are pre-installed in Ubuntu MATE, but are not automatically connected to snapped applications.